4Max0/Hyprscript/readme.md

 Hyprscript is supposed to be a Hyprland install script.
 You will be able to install and use Hyprscript, after you install Arch Linux on your device via Archinstall for example.
 What Hyprscript does, is that it install Packages and Configs and configures them, so you don't have to install and configure your Hyprland on Arch Linux manually.
 [More Details here.](#what-is-being-installed)

-> [!IMPORTANT]
-> Like mentioned [here](config-files/waybar/Disclaimer.md), the Waybar config files are based on the config
-> of [MinimalSwayFX](https://github.com/mubin6th/MinimalSwayFX), which I liked and chose to base the Waybar config of Hyprscript on.
-Please check out MinimalSwayFX, if you like the look of the Waybar.

 # How does it Look:

 Here are some Preview Pictures to look at: